The Link Between Stress, Cortisol and Allergies

 Signs of Adrenal Fatigue

-Fatigue is actually one of the most common reasons people go to the Dr, but adrenal fatigue is often undiagnosed, as it is not always recognised as a medical condition.
+Chronic fatigue is one of the most common reasons people go to the Dr, but adrenal fatigue often goes undiagnosed, as it is not always recognised as a medical condition.
 People with adrenal fatigue feel very tired upon waking and fatigued throughout the day making it difficult to perform daily tasks.
 They also find it harder to deal with stress which can create the feeling of anxiety, panic attacks, depression and brain fog.

 Overcoming Adrenal Fatigue